 I love/ the joc-/und dance,

 And where/ lisps the/ maiden’s tongue

 Example #5- If you were coming in the fall by Emily Dickinson

 If only/ Centu-/ries, delayed,

 Into /Van Die-/man’s land…

-Iambic tetrameter is defined as a meter in poetry consisting four iambic feet (four pairs of first unstressed syllable is followed by a unstressed syllable).
+Iambic tetrameter is defined as a meter in poetry consisting of four iambic feet (four pairs of a first unstressed syllables are followed by an unstressed syllable).